 The Child Care and Early Years Act (CCEYA), Section 35 (1) of O. Reg.
-137/2015 (General) requires child care centres to collect immunization information or a valid exemption for every child before admission to the centre.
+137/2015 (General) requires child care centres to collect and keep immunization information or a valid exemption for every child before admission to the centre.
+An exemption is required for a child who cannot receive immunization(s) due to medical reasons or whose parent requests an exemption due to non-medical reasons.